Glued spaces and lower Ricci curvature bounds: Introduction and Statement of Main Results

 \begin{itemize} \item[(1)] $\Pi_1 + \Pi_2 \geq 0$ on $Y_0\simeq Y_1$,

 \item[(2)] $H^{\Phi_0}+ H^{\Phi_1}\geq 0$ on $Y_0\simeq Y_1$. \end{itemize} \end{theorem} The proof of Theorem \ref{th:re} is based on a characterizaton of the curvature-dimension condition via $1D$ localisation w.r.t. $1$-Lipschitz functions.
-We note that by stability of the condition $CD(K,N)$ the existence of a sequence as in Theorem \ref{main2} or as in Theorem \ref{main3} also yields the conclusion of Theorem \ref{th:re}.
+We note that, by stability of the condition $CD(K,N)$, the existence of a sequence as in Theorem \ref{main2} or as in Theorem \ref{main3} also yields the conclusion of Theorem \ref{th:re}.
 Theorem \ref{th:re} applies in particular to the "noncollapsed" case, i.e. $\Phi_0\equiv \Phi_1\equiv 1$.

 We get the following Corollary. \begin{corollary} Let $M^n_i$, $i=0,1$, be Riemannian manifolds with $\ric_{M_i}\geq K$ and compact boundary.
 Let $\mathcal I: \partial M_0\rightarrow \partial M_1$ be an isometry.
-Then the glued space $M_0\cup_{\mathcal I} M_1$ satisfies the curvature-dimension condition $CD(K,n)$ if and only if $\Pi_1 + \Pi_2\geq 0$ on $\partial M_0\simeq \partial M_1$. \end{corollary} \begin{remark} Corollary \ref{cor1} applies when we glue two copies of a weighted Riemannian manifold $(M,g_M,\Phi)$ that satisfies the curvature-dimension condition $CD(K,N)$ along one of its boundary components $Y$.
+Then the glued space $M_0\cup_{\mathcal I} M_1$ satisfies the curvature-dimension condition $CD(K,n)$ if and only if $\Pi_1 + \Pi_2\geq 0$ on $\partial M_0\simeq \partial M_1$. \end{corollary} \begin{remark}[Doubling] Corollary \ref{cor1} applies when we glue together two copies of a weighted Riemannian manifold $(M,g_M,\Phi)$ that satisfies the curvature-dimension condition $CD(K,N)$ along a boundary component.
 For this one needs that the weight $\Phi$ satisfies $\Phi|_Y>0$ and $\langle \nabla \Phi, \nu\rangle |_Y\leq 0$ where $\nu$ is the inner unit normal vector field along $Y$.
 In \cite{giorgiorizzi} the authors observe that a doubling construction for a metric measure space does not preserve the Riemannian curvature-dimension condition in general.
 Their example is the Grushin half plane $\mathbb G$ equipped with a suitable weight. $\mathbb G$ is the closure of a Riemannian manifold that is topologically the open half plane.
-From results in \cite{pangrushin, panwei} we know that $\mathbb G$ with this weight is $RCD$.
-The $RCD$ condition is a strengthening of the original curvature-dimension condition ruling out non-Riemannian Finsler structures and Banach spaces.
+From results in \cite{pangrushin, panwei} we know that $\mathbb G$ with this weight is $RCD$ (The $RCD$ condition is stronger than the original curvature-dimension condition and rules out non-Riemannian Finsler structures and Banach spaces).
 The doubling of this space along its boundary is a sub-Riemannian manifold and there is no weight such that the doubling is a metric measure space that satisfies $RCD$.
 Theorem \ref{th:re} doesn't apply for this example since $\mathbb G$ doesn't have a {\it smooth} boundary.